-Regulation 9, Rule 13 contains an ammonia standard to prevent excess emissions from control equipment installed to meet the NO_X standard in the rule.
-The Lehigh facility in Cupertino has a selective non-catalytic reduction (SNCR) system which injects ammonia to reduce NOx and emissions limits are often imposed on such systems to prevent excess emissions (ammonia "slip"), typically limited to 10 ppmv above background.
+Regulation 9-13 contains an ammonia standard to prevent excess emissions from control equipment installed to meet the NOx standard in the rule.
+The Lehigh facility near Cupertino has a selective non-catalytic reduction (SNCR) system which injects an ammonium hydroxide solution (ammonium) to reduce NOx and emissions limits are often imposed on such systems to prevent excess emissions (ammonia "slip"), typically limited to 10 parts per million by volume (ppmv) above background concentrations.
 The averaging period for the ammonia standard as it is currently stated in the rule is of insufficient duration to account for the variable background ammonia in the exhaust stream caused by the inherent variability of nitrate content in the limestone feedstock used to make cement.
 Additionally, the regulated procedure for determining background ammonia levels is similarly problematic.
-Until this technical issue is resolved, the requirements of Regulation 9-13 cannot become federally enforceable through incorporation in the Title V permit for the facility.

-In order to bring Lehigh into compliance and to enable federal enforceability of the requirements of the rule, Air District staff recommends amending sections of the rule pertaining to the ammonia emissions (standard and baseline determination) to allow for an averaging period that better accommodates background concentration variability.
+To enable enforceability of the requirements of the rule, Air District staff recommends amending sections of the rule pertaining to the ammonia emissions (standard and baseline determination) to allow for an averaging period that better accommodates background concentration variability.

 Simultaneous rule development efforts are underway to address health risk assessments and particulate matter more generally Air District-wide.
 These rules are likely to impact the Lehigh Facility.
-Source testing, research, and evaluation of emissions control methods are ongoing and Staff commits to consider further amendments in the future to address condensable PM and sulfur dioxide (SO2) emissions and to review and confirm toxic emissions calculation methodologies and consider further measures to protect public health.
+Source testing, research, and evaluation of emissions control methods are ongoing and Staff commits to develop further amendments in the future to address condensable PM and sulfur dioxide (SO2) emissions and to review and confirm toxic emissions calculation methodologies and consider further measures to protect public health.